yleong/blog/virt-install.md

 The `extra-args` boots the Debian installer to console.
 After installation, grub will try to boot to a graphical console by default.
 This will cause `virsh console deb2` to stop working.
 To workaround this, press `e` at the grub menu and replace `quiet` with `console=ttyS0`.
+For Centos/RH you might have to delete `rhgb` too.
 Boot to Debian, then commit this change to `/etc/default/grub`.
 The steps to do so are exactly the same as before.

 Alternatively, right before ending the installation, you can drop into a shell and `chroot /target` and edit the grub files that way, then reboot.